scholtz/arc-1400/projects/arc-1400/docs/ARC-88.md

 ### 3.2 Initialization

-At contract creation the `owner` SHOULD default to the transaction sender, unless an `arc88_initialize_owner(address new_owner)` call in the same atomic group specifies a different owner (e.g., a multisig).
-If deferred initialization is desired, owner MAY start as zero and be set exactly once.
+Default rule: If no explicit initialization occurs, the `owner` MUST be set to the application creator (deployment sender) at creation time.
+This gives a deterministic starting authority.

+An `arc88_initialize_owner(new_owner: address)` call in the SAME atomic transaction group as creation MAY override the default and set a different initial owner (e.g., multisig).
+After initialization (either implicit default or explicit override) further initialize attempts MUST fail with `already_initialized`.

+A deferred-zero pattern (starting with owner = zero) is NOT standard under ARC-88; implementers desiring that MUST document divergence.
+ARC-88 compliant tooling can safely assume a non-zero owner immediately after creation unless event `arc88_ownership_renounced` has occurred.

 ### 3.3 Methods (ABI)